-When you have a concern about your child's education, it is important that you contact your child's teacher or school administrator or district administrator to talk about your child and any problems you see.
+When you have a concern about your child's education, it is important that you contact your child's teacher or administrator to talk about your child and any problems you see.
 Staff in your school district or SELPA may answer questions about your child's education, your rights, and procedural safeguards.
 Also, when you have a concern, this informal conversation often solves the problem and helps to maintain open communication.